ntrezowan/the-plain/_posts/2020-04-14-building-f5-in-aws.md

 ---

-NB: Do not use `EC2 > Instance > Actions > Instance State > Stop` to shutdown the F5 instance.
+Note: Do not use `EC2 > Instance > Actions > Instance State > Stop` to shutdown the F5 instance.
 If you do that, then F5 configuration will be corrupted.
 The proper way is the shutdown F5 first by running the following from `Advanced Shell` and then stop the instance;

 	# shutdown -H now